 You can also check out the Advance Learning Center course, Fund Development for Your SWE Section.
 Though there is some information specific to sections in the United States, not global affiliates, the course provides a great introduction to the fund development cycle and best practices for maintaining strong partner relationships.

 Activities and Partners

 Yes.
 Students pursuing studies at institutions outside of the United States may apply for SWE scholarships.
-Scholarships can only be awarded to students attending programs that are ABET accredited, which may limit availability in certain countries so we recommend reviewing ABET’s website for more information.
+Scholarships can only be awarded to students attending ABET-accredited programs, which may limit availability in certain countries, so we recommend reviewing ABET’s website for more information.

-SWE has a number of resources to help you plan an outreach event or program.
+SWE has several resources to help you plan an outreach event or program.
 Review the outreach toolkit for tips on everything from building your team to a post-event assessment.

-The Global Affiliate Program offers a model and support system to launch and build a SWE community in cities and universities around the world.
-The Global Ambassador Program is a 1-year leadership role for SWE members outside of the United States in which ambassadors promote the SWE brand in their region and provide their diverse perspectives to SWE’s strategic growth.
+The Global Affiliate Program offers a model and support system to launch and build a SWE community in cities and universities worldwide.
+The Global Ambassador Program is a 1-year leadership role for SWE members outside of the United States.
+Ambassadors promote the SWE brand in their region and provide their diverse perspectives to SWE’s strategic growth.

 No, professionals cannot join a university affiliate.
 University affiliates are for current students only, both at the graduate and undergraduate levels.
 Professionals may be invited to participate in a specific activity such as mentoring or speaking at an event that the university hosts.